 Many patients are not sure whether they have to be seen by an endodontist vs dentist for a root canal.
 General dentists are trained to perform many different dental procedures, including root canals.
 Some dentists prefer to refer root canals to specialists while others do root canals routinely.
-Dr. Kathryn Alderman is a general dentist in Lincoln, NE who has performed hundreds of root canals over the years and is very skilled clinically.
-If your case is especially complex or requires additional intervention besides basic root canal therapy, she may refer you to an endodontist for more advanced treatment.
+Dr. Kathryn Alderman is a general dentist in Lincoln, NE who has performed hundreds of root canals over the years and is very clinically skilled.
+If your case is especially complex or requires additional intervention, she may refer you to an endodontist for more advanced treatment.

 How can I find an endodontist vs dentist who accepts my insurance in Lincoln, NE?